Drink Away Vertigo With Water

 |100 fl. oz.

 It takes time to thoroughly rehydrate cells throughout your body, so don’t expect immediate results.
 But if you have other symptoms of dehydration like dry skin and hair, dark or infrequent urine, then you should evaluate your water intake even in the absence of vertigo.
+Drinking water also helps remove toxins that may cause equilibrium problems.
+If your dehydration is serious, you may need to see a doctor to get treated with intravenous (IV) fluids.
 Though you may have tried everything but the kitchen sink, a simple cure for this ailment may be purified water.

-This is not to say that water is a cure-all for vertigo.
+Water is not a cure-all for vertigo.
 Rather, symptoms of dehydration include vertigo.
-Hydrate yourself to eliminate this as a possible cause.
-Check references below for more information on vertigo.
+Hydrate yourself to eliminate dehydration as a possible cause.
+The Epley maneuver may bring relief to those with with benign paroxysmal positional vertigo (BPPV).
+If these home remedies are not effective, see a health care professional.
+Check references below for more vertigo information.

 - Pin the Tail on the Donkey. en.wikipedia.org